Jonak-Adipta-Kalita/JAK-Mobile-App/README.md

 #### Enabling Firebase Storage

 In the Project in Firebase click on Storage in the Sidebar.
 Click on Enable.
-(Sometimes Sotrage is automatically Enabled)
+(Sometimes Storage is automatically Enabled)

 ### Providing required Credentials